duartegroup/resources/tutorials/git/README.md

 #### 1. Pull

-Like `reabse`, pull gets the latest changes on a particular branch.
+Like `rebase`, pull gets the latest changes on a particular branch.
 For example, if two people are working on the same branch then each time there is a commit from the other person you should `pull` on the branch.

 #### 2. Stash